P-p-H-d/mlib/README.md

 Perform an INIT\_MOVE/MOVE if present, or emulate it otherwise.
 Note: default methods for INIT\_MOVE/MOVE are not robust enough yet.

+##### M\_GLOBAL\_OPLIST(a)

+Check if a is an oplist, and return a or if a symbol composed of M_OPL_##a() is defined as an oplist, and returns it otherwise return a.
+In short, if a global oplist is defined for the argument, it returns it otherwise it returns the argument.
+Global oplist is limited to typedef types.

+##### M_GLOBAL_OPLIST_OR_DEF(a)

+Check if a a symbol composed of M_OPL_##a() is defined as an oplist, and returns it otherwise return M_DEFAULT_OPLIST.
+In short, if a global oplist is defined for the argument, it returns it otherwise it returns the default oplist.
+Global oplist is limited to typedef types.

 #### Syntax enhancing